Isa Briones: Early life

 Her parents met in Stuttgart while auditioning for Miss Saigon; her father was closing its West End theatre production when Briones was born.
-She was ten months old when her family moved from London to New York City, where she began work as a model at age three.
+She was ten months old when her family moved from London to New York City, where she began to model at age three.
 In 2006, when Briones was seven, her family moved to Los Angeles.

 Briones learned acting and singing at home from her parents.
 She majored in theatre and musical theatre at the Los Angeles County High School for the Arts.

 Career

 Film and television

 Briones began her acting career as a child in 2008.
-She appeared in television commercials and played supporting roles in feature films including Brown Soup Thing, Takers and Lonely Boy.
+She appeared in television commercials and played supporting roles in feature films, including Brown Soup Thing, Takers, and Lonely Boy.

 For a television pilot in 2010, Briones played one of three children of a single mother moonlighting as a drug kingpin in Beverly Hills.

-In 2018, she appeared along with her father in an episode of The Assassination of Gianni Versace: American Crime Story.
+In 2018, she appeared alongside her father in an episode of The Assassination of Gianni Versace: American Crime Story.